masumistadler/masumistadler/README.md

 I am an advocate for transparent and open science, so all publications where I am a first author will have code and data available.

 * Code on Github
-* Data on Zotero or NCBI Sequencce Read Archive (SRA) for microbial data
+* Data on Zotero or NCBI Sequence Read Archive (SRA) for microbial data

 Please find a repository for each paper, the README will include a short description for each publication including where to find the data.